 Working with References in MicroStation

 Using reference files in MicroStation is nothing new.
 It has been a powerful tool since its Intergraph days.
-In fact, using references for large models was essential back before the file format was changed.
+Using references for large models was essential before the file format was changed.
 This was due to a file size limit of 32 Mb for the DGN file.
-Yes, you read that correctly, 32 megabytes!
+Yes, you read that correctly: 32 megabytes!
 How did we ever cope with that?
-I remember having to utilise many reference files back when I was processing mapping data and compiling 1:10,000 scale contour maps over the Herbert River area.
+I remember utilising many reference files while processing mapping data and compiling 1:10,000 scale contour maps over the Herbert River area.

-Let’s say we are modelling a water treatment plant, and we have a separate model for each discipline, such as Electrical, Structural and Plumbing.
-Each of the models have many levels to represent the different items in each discipline.
+Let's say we are modelling a water treatment plant.
+We have a separate model for each discipline, such as Electrical, Structural, and Plumbing.
+Each model has many levels to represent the different items in each discipline.

 After attaching all models into a combined design model and then into a sheet model, there would be so much detail about each discipline.
-Turning off disciplines becomes cumbersome as you need to turn off each level in the discipline reference.
-By assigning a level to the reference, it becomes easier to manage the final model.
-So instead of managing multiple levels per reference we are only managing one level per reference.
+Turning off disciplines becomes cumbersome as you must turn off each discipline reference level.
+Assigning a level to the reference makes it easier to manage the final model.
+So, instead of managing multiple levels per reference, we only work one level per reference.

-Reference files are a great way to manage your CAD data within the MicroStation system, however if you are storing your CAD files on a network drive or a system like SharePoint, there is no easy way to know what files are referenced to each other.
-Many of the current Engineering Data and Drawing Management Systems such as Lunr, have the ability to read and manage the reference information within your DGN files.
+Reference files are a great way to manage your CAD data within the MicroStation system; however, if you are storing your CAD files on a network drive or a system like SharePoint, there is no easy way to know what files are referenced to each other.
+Many current Engineering Data and Drawing Management Systems, such as Lunr, can read and manage the reference information within your DGN files.
 This allows you to easily search and find all related models without the need to open each of the models.
-They also allow non-CAD users to view the models with all references without required a MicroStation installation.
+They also enable non-CAD users to view the models with all references without requiring a MicroStation installation.

 Posted In